Funerals in the Anglican Parish of Devonport

 Jesus said, ‘Blessed are those who mourn for they shall be comforted.’

-The Churches of Holy Trinity and St Augustine’s are available to the wider community for funerals.
+The Church of Holy Trinity is available to the wider community for funerals.
 The clergy are available to take the funerals of those who wish to have a Christian funeral.

-In general the funeral service on offer at Holy Trinity and St Augustine’s Churches follow the format laid out in the New Zealand Prayer Book.
+In general the funeral service on offer at Holy Trinity Church follows the format laid out in the New Zealand Prayer Book.
 The minister and family together select what is suitable for each individual funeral service.

 Christians have always believed that there is hope in death as in life and that there is renewed life in Christ after death.
 The service reflects this belief.